Don’t Lease a Credit Card Machine!

 This is a lame excuse.
 The organization selling bankcard services, whether a direct processor or an ISO, has the ultimate say in what is and isn't an acceptable practice.
-Some two bit agent using their processor as an excuse to lease equipment is one you should throw out of your store.
+Some two-bit agent using their processor as an excuse to lease equipment is one you should throw out of your store or office.

 Agents and ISOs earn (a lot) of commission by leasing equipment, and any willing to do so is simply looking to pad their profits.

 Look at First Data Global Leasing, for example.
 First Data has thousands of ISO and agents, and their leasing program is available to any that want to use it.
 However, many prefer not be associate with gouging their customers on equipment costs.
 Imagine that?

 Getting Out of a Credit Card Machine Lease

 Unfortunately, lease agreements are water tight.
 You'll have better luck getting out of a straightjacket than a lease agreement.

 The best thing to do if you're stuck in a lease is to read your agreement carefully to determine how much notice you have to give to cancel your agreement.
 Once you figure out the date, set a reminder so you don't miss it.

 And forget about buying your equipment at the end of the lease.
 Most leases have a fair market value clause that would make you pay more than the terminal is worth.
 Not to mention that processors usually sell equipment at or near cost with a new credit card processing account.

 There is some good news, though, if you're looking to break your lease because you want to switch processors.
 A lease agreement is typically separate from a processing agreement.
 This means that you can cancel your merchant account agreement without having to cancel your lease agreement.